-At the epicentre of WOW’s multi-layered universe is the international wearable art competition that challenges artists and designers from all around the world to take art off the wall and onto the human form.
-The most innovative and outstanding entries are chosen to appear on stage as part of the annual World of WearableArt Awards Show.
+At the epicentre of WOW’s universe is the international wearable art competition that challenges artists and designers from all around the world to take art off the wall and onto the human form.
+The most innovative and outstanding entries are chosen to appear on stage as part of the annual World of WearableArt Show.

 Originality and Innovation